david-knott/moderncompilerinjava/CURRENT.md

 Started on recursive function and type renaming.

+There is a bug in Absyn.Renamer for nested functions, it does rename them.

 # 10th September ##
 Continuing work on Binder, displaying type definitions in PrettyPrinter.
 Absyn.Typable is not used for now.